-The Information Governance (IG) Policy (the Policy) sets out the Royal College of Obstetricians and Gynaecologist (RCOG)’s cross-College IG framework to ensure that our records, information and intellectual property is effectively managed and properly protected.
+The Information Governance (IG) Policy (the Policy) sets out the Royal College of Obstetricians and Gynaecologist (RCOG)’s cross-College IG framework to ensure that our records, information and intellectual property are effectively managed and properly protected.

 - information asset and records management, including data quality